northwang-lucky/soft-storage/docs/guide/quick-start.md

 - Combined with `useState` API in **React**
 - Standalone use in any project that supports **cjs modules** or **esm modules**

+In addition, if you only want to use a shallow modular wrapper for the browser's Storage API, you can go straight to the [Raw Usage](#raw-usage) section.

 ::: warning
 Attention please!
-You should never use `interface` to define a type in Smart Storage.
-Because the key of the type defined by `interface` does not have a `string` type signature.
-But Smart Storage sets type constraints like `Record<string, unknown>` for the incoming generics.
-So, use `type` to instead of it.
+You should never use `interface` to define a type in Smart Storage, to instead of it, you can use `type`.
+Click [Q&A](./other/qa.html#why-can-t-i-use-interface-to-define-typescript-types) for more details.
 :::

 ## For Vue 3